pimbrouwers/Falco/docs/en/request.md

 Microsoft defines [large upload](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads#upload-large-files-with-streaming) as anything **> 64KB**, which well... is most uploads.
 Anything beyond this size and they recommend streaming the multipart data to avoid excess memory consumption.

-To make this process **a lot** easier Falco provides a set of four `HttpHandler`'s analogous to the form handlers above, which utilize an `HttpContext` extension method called `TryStreamFormAsync()` that will attempt to stream multipart form data, or return an error message indicating the likely problem.
+To make this process **a lot** easier Falco provides a set of `HttpHandler`'s analogous to the form handlers above, which utilize an `HttpContext` extension method called `TryStreamFormAsync()` that will attempt to stream multipart form data, or return an error message indicating the likely problem.

-Below is an example demonstrating the insecure map variant:

 ```fsharp
 let imageUploadHandler : HttpHandler =